nuitrcs/r_ggplot_july2018/readme.md

 ### R and RStudio

-This workshop assumes you have recent versions of R and RStudio - R 3.4 or 3.5 and RStudio 1.1.
+This workshop assumes you have recent versions of R and RStudio - R 3.5 or later and RStudio 1.1.
 Install or update packages listed above.

 ### Workshop Materials

-To download workshop materials (final versions will be available 2-3 days before the workshop), click on the green Clone or Download button, then download the repository as a ZIP file.
+To download workshop materials, click on the green Clone or Download button, then download the repository as a ZIP file.

 ![github download](images/githubdownload.png)